robdodson/itshackademic/static/codelabs/3-polymer-build-mobile/7-sidebar.md

 ### Add a delete button

 &rarr; Add another `core-item` with a `paper-icon-button` inside.
 Set the button's `icon` attribute to `delete`, and bind its `on-click` event to a callback named `delete`.

     <core-item>
       <label flex>Delete selected</label>
       <paper-icon-button icon="delete" on-click="{{delete}}"></paper-icon-button>
     </core-item>

 &rarr; Add a `delete` callback to the root element's prototype.
 This function filters the `data` array and leaves only notes that are not "done" yet.

     <script>
-      Polymer('codelab-app', {
+      Polymer({
         ...
         delete: function(e) {
           this.data = this.data.filter(function(item) {